 What are the key changes to the Help To Buy Scheme 2021?

 There are several key fundamental changes to the Help To Buy Loan Scheme starting from 1st April 2021.
-Click on the links below to jump to the relevant sections for more detail.

 Key 2021 Help To Buy Changes: